Huldrych Zwingli: First Kappel War (1529)

 Even before the Bern Disputation, Zwingli was canvassing for an alliance of reformed cities.
 Once Bern officially accepted the Reformation, a new alliance, das Christliche Burgrecht (the Christian Civic Union) was created.
-The first meetings were held in Bern between representatives of Bern, Constance, and Zürich on 5–6 January 1528.
+The first meetings were held in Bern between representatives of Bern, Constance, and Zurich on 5–6 January 1528.
 Other cities, including Basel, Biel, Mülhausen, Schaffhausen, and St Gallen, eventually joined the alliance.
 The Five (Catholic) States felt encircled and isolated, so they searched for outside allies.
 After two months of negotiations, the Five States formed die Christliche Vereinigung (the Christian Alliance) with Ferdinand of Austria on 22 April 1529.

 Soon after the Austrian treaty was signed, a reformed preacher, Jacob Kaiser, was captured in Uznach and executed in Schwyz.
 This triggered a strong reaction from Zwingli; he drafted Ratschlag über den Krieg (Advice About the War) for the government.
 He outlined justifications for an attack on the Catholic states and other measures to be taken.
-Before Zürich could implement his plans, a delegation from Bern that included Niklaus Manuel arrived in Zürich.
-The delegation called on Zürich to settle the matter peacefully.
+Before Zurich could implement his plans, a delegation from Bern that included Niklaus Manuel arrived in Zurich.
+The delegation called on Zurich to settle the matter peacefully.
 Manuel added that an attack would expose Bern to further dangers as Catholic Valais and the Duchy of Savoy bordered its southern flank.
 He then noted, "You cannot really bring faith by means of spears and halberds."
-Zürich, however, decided that it would act alone, knowing that Bern would be obliged to acquiesce.
+Zurich, however, decided that it would act alone, knowing that Bern would be obliged to acquiesce.
 War was declared on 8 June 1529.
-Zürich was able to raise an army of 30,000 men.
+Zurich was able to raise an army of 30,000 men.
 The Five States were abandoned by Austria and could raise only 9,000 men.
 The two forces met near Kappel, but war was averted due to the intervention of Hans Aebli, a relative of Zwingli, who pleaded for an armistice.

 Zwingli was obliged to state the terms of the armistice.
 He demanded the dissolution of the Christian Alliance; unhindered preaching by reformers in the Catholic states; prohibition of the pension system; payment of war reparations; and compensation to the children of Jacob Kaiser.
 Manuel was involved in the negotiations.
 Bern was not prepared to insist on the unhindered preaching or the prohibition of the pension system.
-Zürich and Bern could not agree and the Five (Catholic) States pledged only to dissolve their alliance with Austria.
+Zurich and Bern could not agree and the Five (Catholic) States pledged only to dissolve their alliance with Austria.
 This was a bitter disappointment for Zwingli and it marked his decline in political influence.
 The first Land Peace of Kappel, der erste Landfriede, ended the war on 24 June.